The start date for the booking

 In our experience babies rarely arrive according to plan!
-Even if you have a C-section scheduled then it can be difficult to decide when your booking should actually commence.
+Even if you have an elective C-section scheduled it can be difficult to know when your Maternity Nurse booking should actually commence.
 You might like to take the following into consideration before making your final decision.

-We would recommend that you book a start date at least a week after your due date.
+We would recommend that you book a start date a 3-4 days after your due date.
 During those first few days you will no doubt have family around for support and you will be running on adrenalin.
 Having time together at home gives you time to start to get to know your baby and to bond as a family.
-You will be tired, but knowing that your Maternity Nurse is arriving ‘next week’ may be enough to get you through.
+You will be tired, but knowing that your Maternity Nurse is arriving ‘in the next few days’ can be enough to get you through.

-If your baby is late arriving and your Maternity Nurse is booked from your due date then you will be liable to pay her 50% of her salary as a retainer fee until she can start working with you.
+If your baby is late arriving and your Maternity Nurse is booked from your due date, you will be liable to pay her 50% of her salary as a retainer fee until she can start working with you.

 Ultimately it is for you to decide which of the following options will suit you best: